TSP Investment Options and Fund Performance

 The government sector represents 39 percent of the total, primarily Treasury issues, but also including some agency-issued obligations.
 Asset-backed securities constitute another 31 percent.
 The “credit” sector represents the remainder of the index and contains publicly issued fixed rate investment grade securities.

 The S Fund tracks the Dow Jones U.S. Completion Total Stock Market Index, commonly called the Wilshire 4500.
 The index represents about a fifth of the market value of the U.S. stock market, consisting of medium and small companies whose stocks are not in the S&P 500, which the C Fund tracks.
 The index actually reflects about 3,300 common stocks and real estate investment trusts.

 The S Fund is invested in the BlackRock Extended Market Index Fund.
 The fund holds the stocks of most of the companies in the index with market values greater than $1 billion.
 A mathematical sampling technique is used to select among the smaller stocks.

-The largest market sectors are information technology, financials, consumer discretionary, industrials and health care.
-Real estate, materials, energy and consumer staples make up most of the rest.
+The largest market sectors are information technology, financials, industrials, health care, consumer discretionary and real estate.
+Communications services, materials and energy make up most of the rest.

 International Stock Index Investment (I) Fund

 The I Fund is invested in the BlackRock EAFE Index Fund, which consists of the stocks of companies in 21 foreign countries.
 The primary source of earnings is the net changes in the prices of stocks, although at times foreign currency exchange rates relative to the U.S. dollar can be a more significant component of the results than stock price gains or losses.
 Dividend income is another source of earnings.